speedruncomorg/api/version1/games.md

 This will retrieve all child games of a given game.
 If a game has children, we actually call it "series", but as mentioned above, they behave as games and are treated as games.

+The same sorting options as with ``GET /games`` apply to this resource as well.

 ##### Example Requests